-We only have contractual control over our Pinduoduo mobile app.
-We do not directly own the mobile app due to the restrictions on foreign investment in businesses providing value-added telecommunications services in China, including e-commerce services and internet content-related services.
+We only have contractual control over the Pinduoduo platform.
+We do not directly own the Pinduoduo platform due to the restrictions on foreign investment in businesses providing value-added telecommunications services in China, including e-commerce services and internet content-related services.
 This may significantly disrupt our business, subject us to sanctions, compromise enforceability of related contractual arrangements, or have other harmful effects on us.